ninabarzh/ipa/content/en/docs/workshops/tech-safety/funding-template-ts.md

 menu:
   sidebar:  # Adds to Docsy's auto-generated sidebar
     weight: 25
 description: "A funding template shelters can use to apply for local, regional, or small foundation grants to run a tech safety for survivors choose-your-own-pace-day.
-It’s written to be adaptable for a variety of funding schemes—straightforward, mission-aligned, and ready to copy/paste into common grant portals or Word forms."
+It’s written to be adaptable for a variety of funding schemes, straightforward, mission-aligned, and ready to copy/paste into common grant portals or Word forms."
 ---

 ### 1. Project title